gfagerlind/jenkins-opinionated/README.md

 ### CI user is just a developer with an appetite for the mundane
 Make it so any developer with the right credentials can do anything, and then make the CI system one of the any developers.

+Instead of *the CI system behaviour is the truth* you want to have *the test system is the truth* together with *the CI system mimics the local development environment* and *the local development environment is consistent and correct*.

 [Here](./reg.sh) is a [hacky example](./reg.mak) on how you can define the CI dependencies *outside* of the concept of jenkins, and then have jenkins being a secondary citizen that derives the work it needs to be done from the definitions of the primary citizen - the developer.

 Avoid having tests and builds that *only* work in the CI system, for example say that you have a rig computer, and you attach it to your jenkins server - then DO NOT hook it up to be directly triggered from the corresponding CI step that wants to run the test - instead, do the round about way of creating a mechanism in the repo to trigger a test with "current checked out git revision" on the specific rig - then *any developer* can use it, and the CI system is just any developer, so it can too.

 In extension this means that only define *jenkins specific* things in [libs](./libs) - if it can reasonable be pushed to the local developer environment do it.

+### Put the "configuration as code" together with the source code of the product
+This is why this example uses as little [JCasC](jenkins_server_bootstrap/jenkins.yaml) as possible - its a means to an end.

+>*__NOTE__* The jenkins_server_bootstrap would *not* be in the source code repo in this example - since it will not stay consistent with the running server.

+The reason is two fold, first, treat the CI configuration version consistency (that you know which version was used) with the same vigor as the product code.

+Second reason is that all the features are created and defined by the development community, you can as a developer, in this system create your own new "gocd" or "zuul", test it and deploy it just like any regular product change.

+If you instead take the segregation approach the tendency is that you will split the community, in a way that does not benefit value flow.

 ### Use jenkins core
 Use jenkins, its the boring vanilla!